vmware/terraform-provider-avi/website/docs/r/avi_ipreputationdb.html.markdown

 * `name` - (Required) Ip reputation db name.
 Field introduced in 20.1.1.
 * `vendor` - (Required) Organization providing ip reputation data.
 Enum options - IP_REPUTATION_VENDOR_WEBROOT.
 Field introduced in 20.1.1.
 * `base_file_refs` - (Optional) Ip reputation db base file.
 It is a reference to an object of type fileobject.
 Field introduced in 20.1.1.
 Maximum of 1 items allowed.
+* `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
+Field introduced in 21.1.1.
 * `description` - (Optional) Description.
 Field introduced in 20.1.1.
 * `incremental_file_refs` - (Optional) Ip reputation db incremental update files.
 It is a reference to an object of type fileobject.
 Field introduced in 20.1.1.
-* `labels` - (Optional) Key value pairs for granular object access control.
-Also allows for classification and tagging of similar objects.
-Field introduced in 20.1.2.
-Maximum of 4 items allowed.
+* `markers` - (Optional) List of labels to be used for granular rbac.
+Field introduced in 20.1.5.
 * `service_status` - (Optional) If this object is managed by the ip reputation service, this field contain the status of this syncronization.
 Field introduced in 20.1.1.
 * `tenant_ref` - (Optional) Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
 * `version` - (Optional) A version number for this database object.
 This is informal for the consumer of this api only, a tool which manages this object can store version information here.
 Field introduced in 20.1.1.